WHYAMERICASUCKS.COM

 menuMenu

 Racism Never Left.
-The Country Split Over Whether To See It.
+The Split Is Over Whether To Admit It.

 Race Story

 Racism Never Left.
-The Country Split Over Whether To See It.
+The Split Is Over Whether To Admit It.

-Pew, DOJ and EEOC records point at the same pattern: discrimination is still measurable, anti-Black bias remains central to the hate-crime record, and many Americans expect White people to gain influence under Trump.
+Pew, DOJ, FBI, and EEOC records point in the same direction: discrimination is still measurable, anti-Black bias remains central to the official record, and recognition of that reality is becoming more partisan rather than less.

 Published